-For the NCS program, it was necessary to develop generic instructions for identifying whitecollar jobs in the random surveys that would be graded above GS-15 if they existed in the Federal Government so that the data could be excluded from pay gap measurements.
+For the NCS program, it was necessary to develop generic instructions for identifying white-collar jobs in the random surveys that would be graded above GS-15 (above the highest grade in the General Schedule) if they existed in the Federal Government so that the data could be excluded from pay gap measurements.
 BLS developed and tested the guidance with assistance from OPM.
 Appendix V to the 2002 Pay Agent's report explains the process for identifying these jobs in the NCS program.